Agenda

 8:00 – 11:30 Good Clinical Practice (GCP) E6 (R2) Basics (Break 9:45 - 10:00)

-This Pre-Conference Half-day Workshop, which also meet the NIH requirements for GCP Training, will teach to the fundamental knowledge of clinical trial quality standards for designing, conducting, recording and reporting trials that involve human research participants.
+This half-day workshop, which also meets the NIH requirements for GCP Training, will teach to the fundamental knowledge of clinical trial quality standards for designing, conducting, recording and reporting trials that involve human research participants.

 Oncology Research Fundamentals Preconference Workshop